 - head lice

-Many of these conditions cause inflammation, pain, tenderness, flaking of the skin, peeling, and can even make the scalp pus or bleed.
+Many of these conditions cause inflammation, pain, tenderness, skin flaking, and peeling, and can even make the scalp pus or bleed.

-Dandruff is a common complaint, affecting places of the body where natural oils collect.
+Dandruff affects skin areas where natural oils collect.
 It can cause red, scaly patches on the scalp.
 While not a sign of poor hygiene or disease, many people seek treatment out of irritation or embarrassment.
 Rarely, dandruff can also be caused by fungal infection or ringworm.

-Psoriasis of the scalp can also lead to scalp tenderness and flaking or crusting skin.
+Scalp psoriasis can lead to scalp tenderness and flaking or crusting skin.
 Unlike dandruff, the skin is dry with a silvery sheen.
 Stress, hormones, dry air, or cold weather can trigger psoriasis.

 Lichen planus can also cause the scalp to flake or scale.
 This condition is also usually brought on by periods of stress or as a side effect of medical treatments.